 Defining mental health and mental illness

-The WHO states that mental health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
+The WHO states that mental health is complete physical, mental and social well-being, not merely the absence of disease or infirmity.
 This implies that mental health isn’t simply an absence of mental disorders and disabilities, but it’s more than that.
-Just like physical health, mental health is equally important for your overall state of health and wellbeing.
+Like physical health, mental health is equally important for your overall health and well-being.

 Multiple things can affect our mental health and cause it to go under strain, ranging from psychological, physical, and even biological factors.
 Our mental health can also be affected by life events; for instance, a messy break-up, being overworked due to your job or having financial problems.

-Mental illness, on the other hand, is used to refer to a wide range of mental conditions.
+On the other hand, mental illness refers to a wide range of mental conditions.
 Some examples include anxiety disorders, depression, substance use disorders, schizophrenia, and eating disorders.
 Mental illnesses are also often referred to as mental health disorders.